ScalaWilliam/scalajs-cli-demo/README.md

 It includes the use of the [Scala.js Node.js strong-typed API](https://github.com/scalajs-io/nodejs) by [Lawrence Daniels](https://github.com/ldaniels528).

+## Usage
-## Use the pre-built npmjs package
+Use the pre-built npmjs package.

 ```
 $ npm install -g scalajs-cli-demo